j-foster2/GvHD/README.md

 	3. slurm (>=22.05.6)
 	4. apptainer (>=1.1.3-1.el8)

+- These scripts take as input post-alignment data.
+A description of how how fastq files were processed can be found in the methods section of the manuscript.

 - Create directory `processed_data` and extract supplemental data from the follow repositories into that directory
 	1. human scATAC-seq data available here: `GSE232002`
 	2. mouse  10x Multiome data available here: `GSE232001`